 …and I live in Minnesota (where there are veeerrryy long winters!).
 I am an enrolled citizen of the Turtle Mountain Band of Ojibwe.
 My first memories of my childhood are of sitting on my mom’s lap while she read to me.
 Books have been important to me my entire life which is why I’m so excited to be an author now.

-Dawn Quigley, Ph.D. and citizen of the Turtle Mountain Band of Ojibwe, ND, is an assistant professor in the Education Department at St. Catherine University.
+Dawn Quigley, Ph.D. and citizen of the Turtle Mountain Band of Ojibwe, ND, is an assistant professor at a Midwest university Education Department.
 She taught English and reading for 18+ years in the K-12 schools along with being an Indian Education program co-director.
-In addition to her debut coming-of-age Young Adult novel, Apple in the Middle (NDSU Press), Dawn has over 28 published articles, essays and poems.
-Dawn lives in Minnesota with her family.
+In addition to her debut coming-of-age Young Adult novel, Apple in the Middle (NDSU Press), “Joey Reads the Sky” in Ancestor Approved: Intertribal Stories for Kids, the chapter book series Jo Jo Makoons: The Used to Be Best Friend (book #1), and Native American Heroes (Scholastic Books).
+Dawn has over 30 published articles, essays and poems.
+She lives in Minnesota with her family.

 AND, a much shorter, kid-friendly one: